-The intent of the Investing in Opportunity Act is to funnel investment into low-income communities that have long been overlooked.
+The intent of the Investing in Opportunity Act is to funnel investment into low-income communities that have been long overlooked.
 But, what is a low-income community exactly?

-For purposes of defining an opportunity zone, the term “low-income community” takes its definition from Section 45D(e) of the IRS Code, which states that a population census tract, in general, is low-income if:
+For purposes of defining an Opportunity Zone, the term “low-income community” takes its definition from Section 45D(e) of the IRS Code, which states that a population census tract, in general, is low-income if:

 (A) the poverty rate for such tract is at least 20 percent, or

 (B) (i) in the case of a tract not located within a metropolitan area, the median family income for such tract does not exceed 80 percent of statewide median family income, or (ii) in the case of a tract located within a metropolitan area, the median family income for such tract does not exceed 80 percent of the greater of statewide median family income or the metropolitan area median family income.

 There are a few caveats to this definition that deal with targeted populations, areas not located within census tracts, low-population tracts, and high-migration rural communities, which are explained in more detail in the code.